 From time-to-time, IdenTrust will provide information that may interest you or have an impact on the certificate program you use.
 Check back often for interesting updates.

-Important information about TLS/SSL certificates for U.S. Government trust
+TLS/SSL certificates for U.S. Government trust

 The Federal PKI Policy Authority (FPKIPA) has communicated a change that affects the way that browsers handle TLS/SSL certificates.
 The FPKIPA has requested that the Federal Common Root be removed from all browsers.
 This means that government-trusted certificates issued under a Federal Common Root chain, such as those issued under the IdenTrust ACES or DoD ECA programs, are no longer automatically trusted in standard browsers (public-trust).